bolderbrush10/SearchlightAssault/README.md

   the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.

 - [Feature?]
-You can sit in a car / tank somewhere to distract a spotlight indefinitely if it notices you in it
+Spidertrons can only distract searchlights, not be targeted by them.

 - Boosted turrets have trouble shooting at something if it has its force set every tick